The Vanishing Beast: Chapter One

 “It’s a pleasure to meet you both.
 Please, have a seat.”

 Saoirse did, making herself at home on Henry’s sofa and patting the cushion beside her for Alice.
-Henry sat opposite them, in his favorite armchair, and said, “There’s another crucial point on which I could use clarification, Ms. Evans.
-Who’s the victim of this murder?”
+Henry sat opposite them, in his favorite armchair, and said, “There’s a rather crucial point on which I could use clarification, Ms. Evans.
+Who exactly is the victim of this murder?”

 Discussion